oddrabbit/Intigriti-challenge-1222-Solution/main.md

-Proof of Concept / description
+# Proof of Concept / description

+## Description

 A Stored Cross-Site Scripting vulnerability exists in the web application.
 A user can use Base Tag Hijacking in order to redirect relative Javascript imports to a malicious attacker-controlled server.
 The attacker can host a file containing arbitrary Javascript code.

+Proof of Concept

 Firstly, let's create an account and login.